openstack/zun/doc/source/user/filter-scheduler.rst

 there are no appropriate host where that container can be scheduled.

 The Filter Scheduler has a set of ``filters`` that are built-in.
-If the built-in filters is insufficient, you can implement your own filters with your filtering algorithm.
+If the built-in filters are insufficient, you can implement your own filters with your filtering algorithm.

 There are many standard filter classes which may be used